 Levels offered: National 3, National 4, National 5, Higher, Advanced Higher

-National 3: To achieve the National 3 course, learners must pass all of the required 3 Units.
-National 3 has no external SQA exam paper and National 3 Courses are not graded.
+National 3: To achieve the National 3 course, learners must pass all of the required three Units.
+There is no course assessment for National 3.
+National 3 has no external SQA exam paper and is not graded.

 National 4: To achieve the National 4 course, learners must pass all of the required Units, including the Added Value Unit.
-National 4 Courses are not graded and National 3 has no external SQA exam paper.
+National 4 has no external SQA exam paper and is not graded.

-National 5: To achieve the National 5 course, learners must pass all of the required Units and the course assessment which is graded.
-The course assessment will consist of two components: an assignment (20%) and a question paper (80%).
+National 5: To achieve the National 5 course, learners must pass all of the required Units and the course assessment which is graded A to D. The course assessment will consist of two components: an assignment (20%) and a question paper (80%).
 Both will be externally SQA assessed.
 Each component will assess both skills and knowledge and understanding.
 The question paper will have a greater emphasis on knowledge and understanding while the assignment will have a greater emphasis on skills.

 Higher: To achieve the Higher course, learners must pass all of the required Units, the assignment, and the course assessment which is graded A to D. The assignment and exam marks are added together to give a total out of 120 marks.
 This total mark determines the grade awarded.

 Advanced Higher: To achieve the Advanced Higher course, learners must complete two components – the course assessment and the research project.
 The research project allows learners to carry out an in-depth, individual investigation of a chemistry topic and